deantosh/alx-higher_level_programming/0x08-python-more_classes/README.md

  8. Task 7 - add a public class attribute print_symbol, that is used to change symbol when printing the rectangle. modify the __str__ to include print_symbol
+ 9. Task 8 - add a static method that compares two rectanges and returns the biggest.